dino-chiio/blip-vqa-finetune/README.md

 | How many dots are there? | 36 |

 # Description
+**Note: The test dataset does not have labels.
+I evaluated the model via Kaggle competition and got 96% in accuracy manner.
+Obviously, you can use a partition of the training set as a testing set.
 ## Create data folder

 Copy all data following the example form